hmcts/ccd-docker/README.md

 #### ccd-test-stubs-service

-Service to facilitate testing of external http calls using wiremock to return canned responses for requests matching the predefined criteria.
+Service to facilitate testing of external http calls using wiremock.
+It returns canned responses for requests matching the predefined criteria.
+Currently used for:
+   - expose a set of default callbacks that can be invoked for testing purposes
+   - stub IDAM

 ### Front-end